Construction Oversight on Complex Residential Projects

 if CMAR Overruns GMP

-That $1.35M doesn't buy a better house.
-It doesn't buy better materials, better craftsmanship, or a better design.
-It buys a structural gap - the cost of having an incentive structure that requires filling with additional oversight - that a different contract structure would have eliminated.
+That $444K doesn't buy better materials, better craftsmanship, or a better design.
+It represents a structural gap: the cost of having an incentive structure that requires filling with additional oversight, which a different contract structure would have eliminated.

 Where the Money Goes

-On an $8M project with a cost-plus contractor and an owner's rep, the owner is paying $1.9M+ in combined management costs with no cost ceiling.
-Under a GMP structure, the owner is paying $570K in management cost with a contractual cost ceiling and shared savings.
-The difference - $1.35M+ - doesn't build a better house.
-It fills a structural gap that a different contract would have eliminated.
+On an $8M project with a cost-plus contractor and an owner's rep, the owner is paying $1.28M in combined management costs with no cost ceiling.
+Under a GMP structure, the owner is paying $836K in management cost with a contractual cost ceiling and shared savings.
+The $444K difference is meaningful, but the larger distinction is structural: one model transfers cost risk to the builder, the other leaves it with the owner.

-If the structural argument in the previous sections is going to be credible, it has to start with an honest assessment of the role it reframes.
-The owner's representative exists because of a real problem, and on many projects, the role provides genuine value.
-Understanding when and why is essential to understanding when the role is necessary and when a different structure makes it redundant.
+The owner's representative exists because of a real problem, and on many projects the role provides genuine value.
+Understanding when and why is essential to understanding when the role is necessary, when a different structure addresses the same needs, and how the role evolved in the first place.

 The Problem the Owner's Rep Solves

-Traditional construction contracts - lump-sum and cost-plus - create conditions where the contractor's financial interests can diverge from the owner's.
-On complex projects involving millions of dollars and 12-24 months of construction, an owner who doesn't have construction knowledge is operating at an enormous information disadvantage.
+Traditional construction contracts, both lump-sum and cost-plus, can create conditions where the contractor's financial interests diverge from the owner's.
+On complex projects involving millions of dollars and 12-24 months of construction, an owner without construction knowledge is operating at a significant information disadvantage.

 The contractor speaks a technical language the owner doesn't share.
 Subcontractor bids contain line items the owner can't evaluate.
 Change order pricing includes markups the owner can't benchmark.
 Schedule decisions have cost implications the owner can't see.
 Quality judgments require construction experience the owner doesn't have.